Availability Zones in vSphere

 Page last updated:

-Pivotal defines an Availability Zone (AZ) as an operator-assigned, functionally independent segment of network infrastructure.
-In cases of partial infrastructure failure, Pivotal Application Service (PAS) distributes and balances all instances of running applications across remaining AZs.
-Strategic use of Availability Zones contributes to the fault tolerance and high availability of a PAS deployment.
+Pivotal defines an AZ as an operator-assigned, functionally-independent segment of network infrastructure.
+In cases of partial infrastructure failure, a tile distributes and balances all instances of running apps across remaining AZs.
+Strategic use of Availability Zones contributes to the fault tolerance and high availability of a tile deployment.

-PAS on VMware vSphere supports distributing deployments across multiple AZs.
-See the section on AZs in Configuring BOSH Director on vSphere.
+vSphere supports distributing deployments across multiple AZs.
+For more information, see Step 4: Create Availability Zones in Configuring BOSH Director on vSphere.

-It is recommended that customers use three Availability Zones to operate a highly available installation of PAS.
+It is recommended that customers use three Availability Zones to operate a highly available tile deployment.

-An operator scales an application to four instances in an PAS environment distributed across three availability zones: A1, A2, and A3.
+An operator scales an app to four instances in a tile environment distributed across three availability zones: A1, A2, and A3.
 The environment allocates the instances according to the Diego Auction.

-If A1 experiences a power outage or hardware failure, the two application instances running in A1 terminate while the application instances in zones A2 and A3 continue to run:
+If A1 experiences a power outage or hardware failure, the two app instances running in A1 terminate while the app instances in zones A2 and A3 continue to run:

-If A1 remains unavailable, PAS balances new instances of the application across the remaining availability zones:
+If A1 remains unavailable, the tile balances new instances of the app across the remaining availability zones: